Banksy-said-hi/GO/README.md

-- **"Passing a slice passes a reference to the original underlying array, while passing an array passes a copy of the entire array."**:
+**"Passing a slice passes a reference to the original underlying array, while passing an array passes a copy of the entire array."**
 Exactly.
 When you pass a slice to a function, any modifications made to the elements of the slice within that function will affect the original slice outside of it.
 This is because a slice contains a reference to the underlying array, so changes made to the slice are reflected in the original array.

 On the other hand, when you pass an array to a function, you're passing a copy of the entire array.
 Therefore, modifications made to the array within the function won't affect the original array outside of it.
 The function receives a separate copy of the array, so changes made to this copy don't impact the original array.